Damp Proofing Ipswich

 Hygroscopic salts attract moisture from the atmosphere.
 These salts will contaminate the plaster inside the property and even after a remedial DPC has been inserted the salt contaminated plaster can still become damp.
 It is vital that contaminated plaster is stripped and replaced during the treatment.

-Suffolk's Damp Proofing Experts
+Ipswich Damp Proofing Experts